 In-person training does not have any equipment requirement.
 For online course equipment requirements, please refer to the linked document below:

-Prior knowledge or experience with the sand tray process is helpful but not necessary.
+Prior knowledge or experience with the sand tray process is helpful but not necessary; graduate degree in mental health or enrolled in a graduate degree program.

 This course is 12 contact hours.